"National Socialism could be defeated with garlic"

 Himmler also had a spiritual adviser named Karl Wiligut, who was quite an interesting character.
 While Himmler believed himself to be a reincarnation of Henry the Fowler, Wiligut believed he was a descendant of the Norse god Thor.
 Wiligut conducted SS rituals in Wewelsburg Castle, studied and taught the secrets of the runes, and designed the Totenkopf ring.

 The definition of an "Aryan" is more complicated than you might think.
 Hitler used the term, Aryan, to refer to both the ancient Indo-Europeans and contemporary white people, excluding Slavs and Jews (both white and non-white).
 There was also an Aryan hierarchy based on how Nordic an ethnic group was, as well as their support for the Third Reich.
 On the other hand, Himmler and other Nazi Occultists saw the ancient Aryans as what we now know as the most popular depiction of them, blue-eyed blond Übermensch who were originally from Atlantis and possessed supernatural powers due to their advanced biology.
-They thought that the Ancient Greeks, Romans and Modern Germans were the descendants of Atlantis.
+They thought that the Ancient Greeks, Romans, and Modern Germans were the descendants of Atlantis.
 However, the Jews used Christianity to suppress the descendants of Atlantis in a Dark Age of ignorance, and therefore they need to be eliminated.
 Much of the rituals of the SS revolved around these ideas of the ancient Aryans, Nordicism, and blood.
 Hitler agreed with the Occultists on Nordic superiority, but that was about it.
 Any other Occult symbolism used by Hitler (such as the infamous Swastika) was purely for imagery and propaganda.

 Occult beliefs varied among the Nazis; for example, Albert Speer showed no interest, while Rudolf Hess was almost as into the Occult as Himmler.
 Also, the Thule Society was shut down after the leadership became politically unreliable.
 Hitler shut down a lot of Occult societies, but not because they were Occultic.
 He just didn't trust secret societies.

 Hitler and Himmler were never members of the Thule Society, and there's also no evidence that either of them ever even attended a meeting.
-However, other Nazis that were either members or frequent visitors included: Rudolf Hess, Alfred Rosenberg, Hans Frank, Julius Lehmann, Gottfried Feder, Dietrich Eckart, and Karl Harrer.
+However, other Nazis who were either members or frequent visitors included: Rudolf Hess, Alfred Rosenberg, Hans Frank, Julius Lehmann, Gottfried Feder, Dietrich Eckart, and Karl Harrer.